pytorch/pytorch/docs/source/fx.rst

-We can also do more involved graph rewrites, such as deleting or appending nodes after a node.
+We can also do more involved graph rewrites, such as deleting or appending nodes.
 To aid in these transformations, FX has utility functions for transforming the graph that can be found in :class:`Graph`.
 An example of using these APIs to append a relu can be found below.